 ACCOMMODATION & FACILITIES AT POTATO BUSH CAMP:

 There are just three guest tents, in addition to a two-bedroom house designed for family use.
-All structures are linked to the communal areas along wooden walkways, just a few centimetres above ground level.
+All structures are linked to the communal areas along wooden walkways, just a few centimeters above ground level.
 These walkways are not only fun to use – they also protect the environment, and they extend the safari season at Potato Bush by keeping the camp dry!
 Entering through the front door of one of the tents, you’ll find either a double or twin bedroom, with mosquito nets, lighting just behind the bed/s, an additional daybed, a standing fan, a sizeable storage unit, a luggage rack, and a comfy sofa adjacent to a coffee table.
 A few snug rugs cover the stone floor.
 The washroom is accessed through another door, and it offers flush toilet, twin washbasins, walk-in twin showers, and claw-foot bathtub.
 Much wider doors lead from the bedroom onto a private deck, which sports a couple of deckchairs, a two-person hammock, and a plunge pool!
 It’s a great spot for relaxing and enjoying your views of the river.
 Due to the positioning of the bed or beds within the tent, there are lovely river vistas from here too.
-If you’re travelling as a family, or in a group of up to four adults, you could consider the Family House, which provides two en-suite bedrooms, a large living and dining area with well-stocked bar and fridge, and a spacious plunge pool!
+If you’re traveling as a family, or in a group of up to four adults, you could consider the Family House, which provides two en-suite bedrooms, a large living and dining area with well-stocked bar and fridge, and a spacious plunge pool!

-Potato Bush Camp’s communal spaces are equally well appointed.
+Potato Bush Camp’s communal spaces are equally well-appointed.
 Easily accessed via the wooden walkways, the main structure contains two lounge areas and a bar.
-It’s open sided, so you can make yourself comfortable on any of the well-cushioned seating provided and marvel at beautiful vistas of the Zambezi river!
+It’s open-sided, so you can make yourself comfortable on any of the well-cushioned seating provided and marvel at beautiful vistas of the Zambezi river!
 The lounges also offer safari chairs, coffee tables, a few books, and a telescope for close views of the local wildlife.
 Delicious food and drink is enjoyed in the camp’s boma, although guests often eat around the campfire too.
 The latter is a great setting for tucking in to a light breakfast or pre-dinner drinks, all the while sharing your safari stories!
 Positioned close to the river, it’s the only part of camp on the ground.
 Throughout your stay, a muchinda (butler) ensures that your every need is met, while other staff members also do their utmost to make you feel at home.

 ACTIVITIES AT POTATO BUSH CAMP: